Aleadinglight/Google-cloud-vision-api/readme.md

 # Google Cloud Vision API

-Since the document from Google is only plain words without many illustrated result pictures, I wrote some tutorials for using Google Cloud API with Node.js for better understanding.
+Since the document from Google is only plain words without many illustrated result pictures, I wrote some tutorials on how to Google Cloud API with Node.js for better understanding.

 ## Requirements:
 1. [Node.js](https://nodejs.org/en/download/) installed.